Oregon Secretary of State

 History and General Information

-Astoria, Oregon’s oldest city, was established as a fur trading post in 1811 and named after John Jacob Astor.
-The first U.S. Post Office west of the Rocky Mountains was also established in Astoria in 1847.
-The first county courthouse was completed in 1855, and the present courthouse was erected in 1904.
-Records show that the summer resort of Seaside was founded by Ben Holladay, pioneer Oregon railroad builder, in the early 1870s when he constructed the Seaside House, a famous luxury hotel for which the city was finally named.
-The Lewis and Clark Expedition reached the Pacific Ocean at this spot.
+The county is home to Astoria, Oregon’s oldest city, which was established as a fur trading post in 1811 and named after John Jacob Astor.
+The first U.S. Post Office west of the Rocky Mountains was established in Astoria in 1847.
+In 1855 the first county courthouse was completed, and the present courthouse was erected in 1904.
+Records show the summer resort of Seaside was founded in the early 1870s by Ben Holladay, an Oregon railroad builder.
+Holladay constructed the Seaside House, a famous luxury hotel for which the city was named.

 County Officials